-Courage- The first thing that sense of feeling vulnerable brings to a person is courage.
+Courage- The first thing that a sense of feeling vulnerable brings to a person is courage.
 If you take a stand for your idea or proposal whilst feeling vulnerable then it shows your courage.
-Therefore, if you are being vulnerable in front of people then you actually are showing courage of standing in front of them despite all your flaws.
+Therefore, if you are being vulnerable in front of people then you actually are showing the courage of standing in front of them despite all your flaws.

 Compassion- Feeling vulnerable makes you compassionate.
 When you are vulnerable, you treat yourself kindly, and when you see people vulnerable then instead of exploiting you empathize and show kindness to them as well.
 Therefore, vulnerability brings and nourishes the spirit of kindness in all of us.

-Connection – Above all the biggest virtue of vulnerability is connection, which we all yearn for so badly and which is the base of all the joy and progression in life.
+Connection – Above all the biggest virtue of vulnerability is a connection, which we all yearn for so badly and which is the base of all the joy and progression in life.
 When asking someone out you take the leap of vulnerability, when presenting a business idea to a client you take the leap of vulnerability, when expressing your love to someone you take the leap of vulnerability.
-Thus, if vulnerability were not there, then all the people would avoid loving, sharing ideas, caring for each other, which are all the fruits of connection.
+Thus, if the vulnerability were not there, then all the people would avoid loving, sharing ideas, caring for each other, which are all the fruits of connection.
 Thus, more than anything else, vulnerability makes you connect.

 Now it’s Your Turn!